majsylw/SecondVoice/content/authors/patryk-radzki/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
-Process safety & reliability analyst since 2018.
-A graduate of the Gdańsk University of Technology - Faculty of Electrical & Control Engineering, focused on functional safety and computer vision.
+bio: "Process safety & reliability analyst since 2018.
+A graduate of the Gdańsk University of Technology - Faculty of Electrical & Control Engineering, focused on functional safety and computer vision."

 # Social/Academic Networking